 You’ll want to stock up on these as you’ll get through them quicker than you think!

 As above, it’s always better to be safe.
-In fact, I think it’s law to have one of these in your RV/Campervan when staying at a campsite in Canada.
+In fact, I think it’s law to have one of these in your RV/Campervan when staying at an official campsite in Canada.
+It doesn’t have to be big but having one could save your life!

 Foam mattresses are not only super comfortable but, unlike spring mattresses, they can be chopped up so that you can make your own sofa bed for your van.